Hollywood strikes inflamed by claim that AI could do writers' jobs - ExBulletin

 The studios’ own account of failed talks with the WGA offered a more nuanced approach.

-In a briefing note shared with AFP, they said the writers actually don’t want to ban AI and seem happy to use it “as part of their creative process” – as long as it doesn’t affect not their salary.
+In a briefing note shared with AFP, they said the writers don’t actually want to ban AI and seem happy to use it “as part of their creative process” as long as it doesn’t affect their remuneration.

 This storyline “requires much more discussion, which we are committed to,” the studios said.

-For Leila Cohan, a 39-year-old writer on Netflix hit “Bridgerton,” the only use AI has for writers is limited to “heavy work” like coming up with names for characters.
+For Leila Cohan, a screenwriter of the Netflix hit BridgertonAI’s only usefulness to writers is limited to “heavy work” like coming up with names for characters.

 But she predicted that studios “could start doing incredibly bad first drafts with AI and then hire writers to do a rewrite.”